bosgithub/Variance/README.md

 ### here we solve for the variance of a list:

-both population variance and sample variance
+population variance and sample variance

 formula of variance: